 There are many tools that are capable of running hundreds of automated tests and checks to identify potential vulnerabilities and in some unfortunate cases system compromises.
-However, not all of them are easy to use, most of them are usually very specialized tools that are targeted to be used mainly by security experts or professional pen-testers, and not by general system administrators.
+However, not all of them are easy to use, most of them are usually very specialized tools that are targeted to be used primarily by security experts or professional pen-testers, and not by general system administrators.
 Nonetheless, there are still quite a few tools out there that are very powerful and yet quite accessible.
 One such tool is Lynis.
 Lynis is an auditing and hardening tool for Unix/Linux and you might even call it a compliance tool.
 It scans the system and all the installed software.
 Then it performs many individual security control checks.
 It determines the hardening state of the machine, detects security issues, and provides suggestions to improve the security defense of the system.
 To start using Lynis all you need is first installing the package and then possibly a few short and yet very handy commands that will provide you with quite a lot of information about the security state of your system.

 1. Installation via package